yoavaviram/python-amazon-simple-product-api/README.md

      >>> product.get_attributes(['ItemDimensions.Width', 'ItemDimensions.Height'])
      {'ItemDimensions.Width': '450', 'ItemDimensions.Height': '34'}

-The API wrapper supports many other product attributes as well.
+(the API wrapper also supports many other product attributes)

 It is also possible to do batch lookup requests:

      >>> from amazon.api import AmazonAPI
      >>> amazon = AmazonAPI(AMAZON_ACCESS_KEY, AMAZON_SECRET_KEY, AMAZON_ASSOC_TAG)